SaurabhPotdar/Java-Demos/Java/src/main/java/com/cg/java/mongodb/Mongo.md

 ## [Uploading image](https://www.baeldung.com/spring-boot-mongodb-upload-file)

 ## Life cycle events
+We can use lifecycle events for cascading,..</br>
-We can implement methods in the interface AbstractMongoEventListener.
+We can implement lifecycle methods in the interface AbstractMongoEventListener.
 ### Save/Update
 1. **onBeforeConvert** is called before POJO converted to Document by MongoConverter
 2. **onBeforeSave**